The topics

 learn more

 Tolerance (or forbearance) was one of the great ideals of the Enlightenment.
-This emerged naturally from two central ideas of the era: Namely, that all human beings are inherently endowed with dignity and fundamental rights and, furthermore, that the various religions and denominations have a common core.
+This emerged naturally from two central concepts of the era: namely, that all human beings are inherently endowed with dignity and fundamental rights and, furthermore, that the various religions and denominations have a common core.

-Religions have a lot in common with each other - this idea was not easy to express openly.
+Religions have a lot in common with each other - an idea that was not easily expressed openly.
 The philosopher Christian Wolff was expelled from his chair at the University of Halle in 1723 because he had declared that the Chinese could also be virtuous.
 According to Christian understanding, only Christians could know what God wanted.
-And even towards the end of the century, Lessing felt compelled not to present these thoughts openly, but to dress them up in a stage play: "Nathan the Wise".
+And even towards the end of the century, Lessing felt compelled not to present these thoughts openly, but to dress them up in a stage play: "Nathan der Weise" (Nathan the Wise).

-In Enlightenment states, religious freedom was the raison d'être of the state.
-The Prussian King Frederick II, for example, declared that everyone should "be blessed according to his façon".
+In Enlightenment states, religious freedom was a state principle.
+The Prussian King Frederick II, for example, declared that everyone should "nach seiner Façon selig werden " (be blessed according to his façon).
 From a political point of view, this was pragmatic, as the integration of well-educated people of other religions or other origins increased prosperity.

 In the 18th century, tolerance was mostly related to religion, but also to culture and anthropology.
 Herder, for example, believed that geography and experience led to great diversity among people and cultures, but not to different values.
 From the diversity of religions, cultures and ethnicities, the focus shifted to the commonality, the universal humanity.

-The sciences undertook great endeavours to explore the world and the laws of nature.
+The sciences made significant efforts to explore the world and the laws of nature.
 People had become sceptical about the religion of revelation and the belief in miracles.
 They were replaced by the idea of a 'natural' religion based on reason.

 Throughout the era, there was a certainty that reason and education would bring progress.
 Education as a person and as a citizen played an important role in this.
 In this vision of an ethical future, the individual could in turn contribute to the common good.